4 Incredible AI Case Studies in Content Marketing

 Not bad, but not great.
 If they wanted to compete with long-standing players in the crowded sleep market, something had to change.

 Sleep Tomorrow needed a way to plan and produce content at scale that would reach their target audience.

-Tomorrow Sleep began using MarketMuse’s AI-powered content intelligence and strategy platform.
+Tomorrow Sleep began using an AI solution called MarketMuse.
+MarketMuse's AI-powered content intelligence and strategy platform.

-It used the platform’s Research application to understand which high-value topics the company needed to be talking about.
-Next, it used the Compete application to see where competitors ranked for each of these topics.
+It used the platform's AI research application to understand which high-value topics the company needed to be talking about.
+Next, it used one of the tool's advanced analytics applications to see where competitors ranked for each of these topics.